neowara/nc-frontend-challenge/SOLUTION.md

 ### Styling Choices
 - **Glass morphism** because it looks modern and fits the NC aesthetic
+- **Custom date picker** that works consistently across all browsers and devices
 - **Stable text layout** using tabular numbers so the countdown doesn't jump around
 - **Animated background** with floating dots (subtle, not distracting)
 - **Mobile-first** responsive design because that's how people actually use the web